 6. After the router has powered up, verify that the power (green) and Internet (orange or green) LEDs are both lit.
-Please skip to page 13 to configure your router and use the manual setup procedure to configure your network and wireless settings.
-If you did not connect to the Internet, use the D-Link Setup Wizard (refer to page 14).
+Please skip to "Configuration" on page 13 to configure your router.
+If you did not connect to the Internet, use the D-Link Setup Wizard (refer to "Quick Setup Wizard" on page 14).